rustdesk-org/Octernships_Project/README.md

 * https://github.com/rustdesk/rustdesk/issues/2756

 ## Questions
 We love to answer questions!
 We highly recommend learning by doing and looking up the questions before reaching out.
-If you were unable to find your solution on ChatGP / Google / Stack Overflow, please open a new discussion in this repository.
+If you were unable to find your solution on ChatGPT / Google / Stack Overflow, please open a new discussion in this repository.